Is Sushi Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-No - raw fish sushi should be avoided during pregnancy.
-However, cooked sushi rolls made with low mercury fish like shrimp, crab, or fully cooked salmon are safe options.
+It depends.
+Raw fish sushi should be avoided during pregnancy due to listeria and parasite risks, but cooked sushi rolls with low mercury seafood like shrimp, crab, and cooked salmon are safe to enjoy.

-Raw fish sushi carries significant risks during pregnancy due to potential listeria contamination and parasites, which pregnant women are more susceptible to because of immune system changes.
+Raw fish in sushi poses significant risks during pregnancy because it can harbor listeria bacteria and parasites that pregnant women are more susceptible to due to immune system changes.
 These infections can lead to miscarriage, preterm labor, or serious illness in newborns.
 Additionally, certain fish commonly used in sushi (tuna, swordfish, king mackerel) contain high mercury levels that can harm fetal brain development.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.